Find the perfect plant for your space by browsing through this extensive selection that we typically carry every year.

 A spectacularly fragrant garden accent, featuring intoxicating ball-shaped clusters of pinkish-white flowers in spring, plant where the fragrance can be enjoyed, a tree form of the species, prune to maintain shape

 Fragrant Viburnum (tree form) features showy balls of fragrant white flowers at the ends of the branches in early spring, which emerge from distinctive pink flower buds before the leaves.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The round leaves turn an outstanding deep purple in the fall.
 The black fruits are held in clusters from late summer to late winter.

 Fragrant Viburnum (tree form) is an open deciduous dwarf tree with a strong central leader and an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.

 This is a relatively low maintenance dwarf tree, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It is a good choice for attracting birds to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 Fragrant Viburnum (tree form) is ideal for use as a garden accent or patio feature, and is recommended for the following landscape applications;

 - Mass Planting